 Theakston Environmental Consulting Engineers, Fergus, Ontario, were retained by 91 Eglinton Limited Partnership to study the pedestrian level wind environment for their proposed Residential Development occupying a portion of a block of lands situated to the southeast of the future Armdale Road, northwest of Eglinton Avenue East, and northeast of Hurontario Street.
 The Development will be located in the City of Mississauga, with the site as depicted on the Aerial Photo in Figure 2a.
-The Development involves a proposal to construct 6 towers, 4 including 2 storey connective podiums, and 2 with stepped wings at various heights, and a 1 storey building, and in the configuration shown in Figure 2b.
+The Development involves a proposal to construct 5 towers, 1 including a 2 storey connective podium, and 3 with stepped wings at various heights, a 1 storey building, and 3 townhouse blocks in the configuration shown in Figure 2b.